International students

 Planning

-Settling in and getting started - Get involved in any Welcome activities and check out StartSmart* for a summary of the best events to help you settle into university life and build up your network.
+Settling in and getting started - Get involved in any Welcome activities.
 Check out the International Café to meet some friends and head over to the USSU to join some societies.
 At the Careers Hub you can meet our team and explore your options.

 Building UK Experience - It’s never too early to start developing your understanding of the UK jobs market and starting to research potential employers.
 Working a part time job, completing a placement, doing some work shadowing, joining societies, or volunteering with the Students' Union are all great ways of boosting your employability skills to build your UK experience.
 Our Perfect Your Professional Skills* workshop is a great place to discover all the unwritten rules of business etiquette in the UK.